 - Original soundtracks via the music generator.
 Suno or Lyria 2 can produce a single instrumental bed under all seven language variants for sonic consistency.

 Seven-market campaigns have enough moving parts already; one less platform to log into is a real win.
+If you want help figuring out the right model and workflow for your specific language mix, try Oakgen's AI agent chat — it can recommend models based on the languages and formats you need.

 Earn 25% recurring on every referral.